JakeMittlemanWebDev2019/Project_1/Report.md

 There is a text box at the bottom of the screen, below the board.
 When entering text, and selecting the "enter" key, the message is posted above the text box, and is broadcasted to every user in the game channel.
+We also implemented a chat history, up to the last 5 messages, so that some chat context is presented to all participants, while not taking up too much screen real estate.
 Any reasonable number of players can join the game channel and chat, and will receive all broadcasts and updates, however any players beyond the first two are not allowed to play the game.
 To the right of the board, we have two areas which display all of the captured pieces belonging to each player.
-When a player's piece is captured, we add it to the area on the side of the board.
+When a player's piece is captured, it is removed, and added to the area on the side of the board.

 We used mainly react and Konva to render the UI.
 In our render method we created a stage with a single layer.
 In that layer it calls functions that